-When we talk about young leaders, people quickly think of Greta Thunberg or Mark Zuckerberg, due to their media attention or Greta’s well-known, activist speeches on climate change.
-But more quietly, the world is packed with young, inspirational leaders, trying to create a more stable, sustainable and inclusive world for future generations, minority groups or the society they are part of.
-In all their acts, innovations or ideas, you can identify the four qualities that make up good leadership; empowering others, solutions orientedness, being a world citizen and being self-aware.
+When we talk about young leaders, people quickly think of Greta Thunberg or Mark Zuckerberg, due to their media attention.
+Like Greta’s well-known, activist speeches on climate change.
+But more quietly, the world is packed with young, inspirational leaders, trying to create a better world for future generations.
+Focusing mostly on minority groups or the society they are part of.
+In all their acts, innovations or ideas, you can identify the four qualities that make up good leadership.
+Empowering others, solutions orientedness, being a world citizen and self-awareness.

 Empowering others: Shamma bint Suhail Faris Mazrui